-Many of us will need care and support at some point in our lives and most people will pay at least something towards the cost of their care.
+Many of us will require care and support at some point in our lives and most people will pay at least something towards the cost of their care.
 In this section you can find out about the following:

-- What is care and support
+- What is care and support?

 - Assessment of your care and support needs